History of Danica Patrick in Timeline

 2007: Moved to Andretti Green Racing

-In 2007, Danica Patrick moved to Andretti Green Racing, achieving her then best career finish with a third at the Bombardier Learjet 550, and later improved to second at the Detroit Indy Grand Prix.
-She finished seventh in the drivers' standings.
+In 2007, Danica Patrick moved to Andretti Green Racing and achieved a then-best career finish with a third at the Bombardier Learjet 550.

-In 2007, Danica Patrick placed second behind Serena Williams in the Harris Poll's favorite female athlete.
+In 2007, Danica Patrick placed second behind Serena Williams in the Harris Poll's favorite female athlete list.

-In 2007, Danica Patrick was voted the sexiest athlete in the Victoria's Secret "What is Sexy" list.
+In 2007, Danica Patrick was voted the sexiest athlete in Victoria's Secret "What is Sexy" list and ranked No. 85 in FHM's 100 sexiest women in the world.

 April 24, 2008: Guest on Late Show with David Letterman

-On April 24, 2008, Danica Patrick was a guest on the Late Show with David Letterman after winning her first IndyCar race.
+On April 24, 2008, Danica Patrick appeared as a guest on the Late Show with David Letterman after winning her first IndyCar race.

-In November 2008, Danica Patrick was scheduled to test for Formula One team Honda, but this was called off when the Honda team pulled out of the sport.
+In November 2008, Danica Patrick was scheduled to test for Formula One team Honda, but the test was cancelled when Honda withdrew from the sport.

 In 2008, Bloomberg Businessweek ranked Danica Patrick the 50th most powerful person in the world of sports.